Fitch Affirms Prudential Plc's IDR at 'A+'; Outlook Stable

 Company Ltd's

-ratings are Stable.
-A full list of ratings actions is at the end
+Long-term IDRs and IFS ratings are Stable.
+A full list of rating

 KEY RATING DRIVERS